 Vitamin B6 deficiency is

 The following sections look at some effects of vitamin B6 in human health.

 Vitamin B6 helps to create neurotransmitters, which are important chemical messengers in the brain.
 It also helps regulate energy use in the brain.

 However, there is little evidence to suggest that taking vitamin B6 supplements improves cognition or mood in people with or without dementia.

 A review study from

 It also reports that taking a combination of pyridoxine and doxylamine could help with moderate symptoms.

 Based on the research, the American Congress of Obstetricians and Gynecologists (ACOG) recommend vitamin B6 supplements as a safe, over-the-counter treatment for nausea during pregnancy.

 Protection from air pollution

-A number of factors will affect a person’s daily requirement for vitamin B6, because it impacts several aspects of metabolism.
-The effect on protein intake has been widely studied.
+A number of factors will affect a person’s daily requirement for vitamin B6, because it impacts several aspects of a person’s metabolism.

 |51+ years||1.7 mg||1.5 mg|